xz-group/PiCar/docs/CAD/README.md

 6. The above image shows how to access each part, assembly, sub-assembly or drawing.

 ![Alt text](/docs/CAD/onshape_drawing_dimensions.png?raw=true "Onshape Drawing Basics")
-7. The best way to check the dimensions is to go to the respective part or assembly's drawing like shown in the above figure.
+7. The best way to check the dimensions (distance or angle between parts) is to go to the respective part or assembly's drawing like shown in the above figure.
 To check a particular dimension, use the point-to-point, point-to-line, line-to-line, angle, etc. dimension tool, and click on a pair of points/lines.